awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.MariaDB.md

 ## Managing table\-based MariaDB logs<a name="Appendix.MariaDB.CommonDBATasks.Logs"></a>

-You can direct the general and slow query logs to tables on the DB instance by creating a DB parameter group and setting the `log_output` server parameter to `TABLE`\.
+You can direct the general and slow query logs to tables on the DB instance\.
+To do so, create a DB parameter group and set the `log_output` server parameter to `TABLE`\.
 General queries are then logged to the `mysql.general_log` table, and slow queries are logged to the `mysql.slow_log` table\.
 You can query the tables to access the log information\.
 Enabling this logging increases the amount of data written to the database, which can degrade performance\.

 Both the general log and the slow query logs are disabled by default\.
 In order to enable logging to tables, you must also set the `general_log` and `slow_query_log` server parameters to `1`\.